National Reference Centre / FAO Reference Centre for Beekeeping

 - American foulbrood (brood disease) caused by Paenibacillus larvae is still a threat to honey bee colonies, while to a significantly less extent European foul brood (also brood disease) due to Melissococcus plutonius.

 - Nosema ceranae seems to have replaced N. apis in the whole country.
 Its true direct and indirect impact on honey bee health is still matter of investigation.
 Its presence in Italy was firstly published in 2007, the oldest positive honey bee sample was dated 1993, in agreement with the findings of the other European countries.

 - Tropilaelaps spp. is still exotic to Europe.
 (ANSES )

 - The small hive beetle (SHB) Aethina tumida is present in South Italy since november 2014.

 The monitoring activities carried out in recent years on samples from the entire national territory have shown that the presence of pesticides on live honey bees amounted to about 8%.
 In cases of reported abnormal mortality the presence of residues of pesticides in dead bees rises to about 65%.
 The investigations carried out on beebread demonstrated a contamination due to pesticides in about 27% of cases.

-Small hive beetle (SHB – Aethina tumida), a pest of honey bee colonies, is alien to the European Union and can cause significant damage to the…
+Small hive beetle (SHB – Aethina tumida) is a pest of honey bee colonies alien to the European Union.
+It can cause significant damage to the…

 You can read all the news on this topics on this page of the News section of the website: News > News Topics > Beekeeping